rsim-tu-berlin/DA4DTE/README.md

 ### How To Add Your Code

 Each sub-project, for instance _image-to-image retrieval_ or _visual_question_answering_, should be added as a separate folder.
 Folders can be viewed as individual repositories and may contain `.gitignore`, `README.md` and environment files specific to the sub-project.
+Please make sure that your code is well documented and the README explains the structure - e.g. `templateREADME.md`.
 Feel free to use the project structure according to your codebase, as long as you add it in a new folder to this repo.
 Please only work on your folders to avoid any git conflicts.

 ```
 |   README.md